thycotic/ib-docs/cfg-util/general/index.md

 The starting GID that will be taken as starting point for all gid assignments.

-* Initial Starting GID: value should be 1000000
+* Default: value should be 1000000.
-* Only positive numeric characters can be set
+* Only positive numeric characters can be set.
-* A maximum of 9 numeric characters can be used
+* A maximum of 9 numeric characters can be used.

+### POSIX Data for Groups

+Defines if Group POSIX data to be defined by Active Directory before Users are able to login into the Linux\Unix Hosts

+* Default: Automatic
+* Automatic (Default) - If there is no POSIX date on the user in Active Directory (i.e. No UID/GID/Shell/Home Dir), then create the data for the user upon first logon to a Linux/Unix Host.
+* Manual - POSIX data will need to be generated for each User and Group in ADUC before being able to access Linux/Unix Hosts.
+* Primary Group Only - Generate GID for users primary group if Primary Group does not have an existing GID.
+* Always - Always generate POSIX data even if already set on group object.

 ## Default Computer Settings

 ### Default Computer Container

-Defines the default OU container that Linux\Unix Hosts joining the Active Domain will be placed in.
+Defines the default OU container for Linux/Unix Hosts joining the Active Domain.

-* Default Computer Container should be set to: CN=Computers
+* Default: CN=Computers